All foreigners that live, do business or buy property in Gran Canaria need a Spanish NIE number.

 To get a NIE number these days, you need one of these…

 - A work contract: This doesn’t need to be full-time but it does need to be formal.
-A contract for a few hours a week of teaching at a language academy is enough.
+Currently you need a 20-hour contract to get an NIE.
+The days of getting a few hours teaching works and geting your number seem to be over (for now).

 - A pre-contract (contrato de arras) to buy property gets you a NIE.
 You get a number on a certificate valid for three or six months.
 The number stays with you but non-residents need to renew the certificate as needed.

-- Have at least €5000 in your bank account and private medical insurance.
+- Have at least €5000 in your bank account. an income of 600 per month and private medical insurance.
 The health insurance must cover you to the level you get from the Spanish health service.
 However, there are no official guidelines about what qualifies you to.
 The decision seems to depend more on how your policemen feels on the day than anything else.
 Look smart and be polite; It helps.

 How to get a NIE / apply for residencia